lasarobotics/FTCVision/README.md

 - Clone FTCVision into a clean directory (outside your robot controller app) using the following command: `git clone --depth=1 https://github.com/lasarobotics/ftcvision`.
 - Navigate to the FTCVision directory that you just cloned and copy the `ftc-visionlib` and `opencv-java` folders into your existing robot controller app.
 - Open your robot controller app in Android Studio.
+Make sure you have the `Project` mode selected in the project browser window (so you can see all of the files in your project).
 - Find your `settings.gradle` file and append the following two lines:
 ```
 include ':opencv-java'